-Well, we have certainly had a very warm February.
-I hope you are all staying as cool as possible and not getting burnt.
-It always seems to be that as soon as the children are back at school the weather turns very hot!!
-It was great to see a good turn out for the services at the Nurses Memorial on Saturday 10th February and again at the Cape Leeuwin Lighthouse for the Nizam Memorial on Sunday 11th February.
-The weather was a bit kinder on the Sunday, but a bit breezy as usual.
-As time goes on, it is sometimes hard to keep the interest alive and keep people attending and remembering.
-I know the N Class Association, families and descendants very much appreciate the effort Augusta and others from further afield put into these services and hope to see it happening for a long time to come.
-It is also wonderful to have the Navy Band playing at the hotel on the Saturday afternoon as well as at the Lighthouse service.
+Our meeting on Thursday 15th February was well Well, we have certainly had a very warm February.
+I attended but unfortunately, we did not have a guest hope you are all staying as cool as possible and not speaker.
+Ray Hart stepped up to the podium and briefly getting burnt.
+It always seems to be that as soon as the spoke about the Nizam service and read the Ode from children are back at school the weather turns very hot!! the programme.
+It was great to see a good turn out for the services at the Nurses Memorial on Saturday 10th February and We are hoping to see Guy de la Bedoyere again at our again at the Cape Leeuwin Lighthouse for the Nizam March meeting, but this has not been confirmed.
+We Memorial on Sunday 11th February.
+The weather was a are always on the lookout for other speakers.
+It does bit kinder on the Sunday, but a bit breezy as usual.
+As not have to be historical, we are very open minded.
+Do you have a subject you would like to share?
+Contact me time goes on, it is sometimes hard to keep the interest alive and keep people attending and remembering.
+I at augustahistsoc@gmail.com know the N Class Association, families and descendants very much appreciate the effort Augusta and others Next Meeting:- Thursday 21st March at 7pm (unless from further afield put into these services and hope otherwise advised).
+Historical Society meeting room to see it happening for a long time to come.
+It is also next to the Museum. wonderful to have the Navy Band playing at the hotel on the Saturday afternoon as well as at the Lighthouse Visitors welcome.
+Looking forward to seeing you there. service.